 Most 1440p monitors can provide a 60 Hz refresh rate without breaking the bank if you’re just a competitive gamer or only interested in single-player games.
 If you’re more of a competitive player (and aren’t afraid to spend much money), you may want to consider a 1080p monitor.
 It’s possible to run 1080p at a maximum resolution of 144 or 240 Hz with 1080p, and it’s cheaper.
 High refresh rates are more expensive than 1440p capabilities.

-Some More About The Topics
+Some More About The Topic

 1. Is 1440p really worth it for gaming?